 To propose a challenge, please submit a PDF document to avss18nz@gmail.com.

-For each proposal much detail possible concerning the discussed key points are mandatory; proposal with missing or ambiguous information will be ignored.
+For each proposal much detail possible concerning the discussed key points are mandatory; proposal with missing information will be rejected.

 The submitted challenges will be carefully examined by the challenges chairs in order to guarantee the best balancing between relevance and challenge organization.